practicingruby/practicing-ruby-paid/posts/v7/008-oss-quality.md

 you are working in.
 A good starting point is to make sure that your project has good code coverage and that you keep your builds green in CI.
-Once you've done that, the next step is to go beyond the idea of just having lots of tests and start focusing on how effective they are at catching problems before they leak out into released code.
+Once you've done that, the next step is to go beyond the idea of just having lots of tests and start focusing on making your test suite more capable of catching problems before they leak out into released code.

 Here are some things to keep in mind when considering the potential impact that new changes will have on your project's stability: